simonheselschwerdt/bgws_analysis/README.md

 ### **Data availability**
 Due to storage and copyright constraints, original data have to be downloaded from their sources (given in Data Availability Statement).

+## **Demo**
+For demonstration purposes, users can run the analysis using the default settings provided in `config.py`.
+These settings define the data directory, model selection, variable names, and other parameters required to execute the scripts.
+Simply import the configuration file and use the predefined values in your Jupyter Notebook.

+This will allow you to reproduce only parts of the analysis (e.g. historical maps of precipitation for default model).
+To fully reproduce all results, please follow the instructions in the Jupyter Notebooks and refer to the Methods section of the manuscript.

 ## Installation

 Follow these steps to set up the project locally: